-Nick Bisley is the Head of the School of Humanities and Social Sciences and Professor of International Relations.
+Nick Bisley is the Dean and Head of the School of Humanities and Social Sciences and Professor of International Relations.
 His research and teaching expertise is in Asia's international relations, great power politics and Australian foreign and defence policy.
-Nick recently completed his tenure as the Editor-in-Chief of The Australian Journal of International Affairs, the country's oldest scholarly journal in the field of International Relations.
-Nick is a member of the advisory board of China Matters and a member of the Council for Security and Cooperation in the Asia-Pacific.
+Nick is a Fellow of the Australian Institute of International Affairs and the Secretary of the Council of Australasian Deans of Arts, Social Sciences and Humanities.
+Nick is a member of the advisory board of China Matters and a member of the Council for Security and Cooperation in the Asia-Pacific and served as the Editor-in-Chief of the Australian Journal of International Affairs between 2013 and 2018, the country's oldest scholarly journal in the field of International Relations.
 He has been a Senior Research Associate of the International Institute of Strategic Studies and a Visiting Fellow at the East West-Center in Washington DC.
 Nick is the author of many works on international relations, including Issues in 21st Century World Politics, 3rd Edition (Palgrave, 2017), Great Powers in the Changing International Order (Lynne Rienner, 2012), and Building Asia's Security (IISS/Routledge, 2009, Adelphi No. 408).
 He regularly contributes to and is quoted in national and international media including The Guardian, The Wall Street Journal, CNN and Time Magazine.